fxdgm/fxdgm/docs/source/index.rst

 ===================

 | The system, which is solved, refers to the original work, `Overcoming the shortcomings of the Nernst–Planck model <https://doi.org/10.1039/C3CP44390F>`_, from Wolfgang Dreyer, Clemens Guhlke and Rüdiger Müller in 2013.
-| This paper introduces a new, generalized Nernst-Planck model, which is thermodynamically consistent, as the classical Nernst-Planck model fails to predict the correct ion-concentrations close to the boundaries.
+| This paper introduces a **new, generalized Nernst-Planck model, which is thermodynamically consistent**, as the classical Nernst-Planck model fails to predict the correct ion-concentrations close to the boundaries.
 | The open-source package `FEniCSx <https://fenicsproject.org/>`_ was used for the numerical implementation.

 Main Features